brajeshwar/brajeshwar.github.io/_posts/2012/2012-12-20-a-strange-and-interesting-app-to-save-our-forests.md

----
-layout: post
-title: Interesting, strange, weird way to save our forests
+# Interesting, strange, weird way to save our forests
----

 Greenpeace India has released an interesting <a href="http://foresthero.org?source=blo">Facebook App</a> where you can add a picture to a video, portraying you as a 'hero' saving the forests in Central India from coal mining.